mjsmith11/planroom-journal/deployment/instructions.md

      1. Add AWS S3 connection info.
 The reccomended value of urlExpiration is 15.
      1. Add a JWT secret and contractorExp.
 The reccomended value of contractorExp is 15.
      1. Add the base url.
 This is used for building the links to send in emails.
- 1. Run phinx migrate to update database schemas.  **Note: Issues can happen when trying to run phinx in a production environment.
-It may be required to temporarily connect a development environment to the production database or manually create tables (using exported queries from a development database) for this step.**
+ 1. Update the require statement in `vendor/bin/phinx` to an absolute path to `vendor/robmorgan/phinx/app/phinx.php` (`php7.1 vendor/bin/phinx migrate`).
+ 1. Run phinx migrate to update database schemas.
  1. Replace the contents of the api directory on the Apache server with the content's of the dist directory.